aligent/Magento-Paypalfixes/README.md

 2) This module also contains a fix for the "PayPal IPN postback failure" exception which occurs when PayPal uses a HTTP 1.1 response for the postback verification.
 See [this Doghousemedia blog post](http://dhmedia.com.au/article/debugging-paypal-ipn-postback-failures-magento) for details.

 3) The Payment additional_information array  has been flushed out in the process of unsetting the key 'paypal_express_checkout_shipping_overriden' in the array.
 This is caused by the bug in Magento, which I have raised http://www.magentocommerce.com/bug-tracking/issue?issue=15975.
-This module fixes the issue by rewriting the class Mage_Sales_Quote_Payment and overriding the function,unsAdditionalInformation($key).
+This module fixes the issue by rewriting the class Mage_Sales_Model_Quote_Payment and overriding the function,unsAdditionalInformation($key).
 This function is inherited from  Mage_Sales_Payment_Info by Mage_Sales_Quote_Payment.